 If the reference isn't glowing, it will be clear to the person checking references that something is wrong.
 Every employee should be able to find somebody (really, 2 or 3 somebodies) who can say glowing things about them--if a person can't, then they have a problem.

-You certainly don't have to point out specific problems in your reference, again just reframe from being glowing--that's usually enough to indicate to a savvy reviewer that there might be an issue.
+You don't have to point out specific problems in your reference — instead, avoid praise and state general recommendations.
+That's usually enough to indicate to a savvy reviewer that there might be an issue.

 For example, if you said (or wrote): "I would consider hiring Ms. Smith for certain specific tasks."
 The listener can draw their own conclusion that there are other tasks you would not ask Ms. Smith to do.
 You don't have to say anything further.